christianschubert/nesfx/README.md

 # nesfx
-Object-Oriented NES Emulator written in Java using JavaFX
+An Object-Oriented NES Emulator written in Java using JavaFX